rust-lang/book/src/foreword.md

 This book fully embraces the potential of Rust to empower its users.
 It’s a friendly and approachable text intended to help you level up not just your knowledge of Rust, but also your reach and confidence as a programmer in general.
-So dive in, get ready to learn—and welcome to the Rust community!
+So dive in, get ready to learn — and welcome to the Rust community!

 — Nicholas Matsakis and Aaron Turon